 'The Taliban also recruits family members of fallen combatants, in order to replace deceased fighters.
 According to Taliban sources of scholar Giustozzi, this is a "common practice".
-Borhan Osman [Afghanistan Analysts Network (AAN) researcher], as quoted in the EASO COI Report Recruitment by Armed Groups, in contrast, gave the opinion that he believed that "the Taliban would show its respect to the family and even support them financially for the deceased family member".
-'13
+Borhan Osman [Afghanistan Analysts Network (AAN) researcher], as quoted in the EASO COI Report Recruitment by Armed Groups, in contrast, gave the opinion that he believed that "the Taliban would show its respect to the family and even support them financially for the deceased family member".'13

-- 4.3.4 The recruitment of children was reported by UNAMA in its 2018 report, although the Taliban maintained that it 'does not allow children without beard to join its ranks and it assigns delegations to monitor and ensure that children are not recruited.' - 4.3.5 The EASO Country Guidance Afghanistan, summarising the COI included in its COI report on individuals targeted by armed groups, found with regards to the risk of forced recruitment by the Taliban, that:
+- 4.3.4 The recruitment of children was reported by UNAMA in its 2018 report14, although the Taliban maintained that it 'does not allow children without beard to join its ranks and it assigns delegations to monitor and ensure that children are not recruited.'15 - 4.3.5 The EASO Country Guidance Afghanistan, summarising the COI included in its COI report on individuals targeted by armed groups, found with regards to the risk of forced recruitment by the Taliban, that:

-The Taliban have no shortage of volunteers/recruits and only make use of forced recruitment in exceptional cases.
+'The Taliban have no shortage of volunteers/recruits and only make use of forced recruitment in exceptional cases.
 It is, for example, reported that the Taliban try to recruit persons with a military background, such as members of the ANSF.
 The Taliban also make use of forced recruitment in situations of acute pressure.
 Pressure and coercion to join the Taliban are not always violent and would often be exercised through the family, clan or religious network, depending on the local circumstances.
-It can be said that the consequences of not obeying are generally serious, including reports of
+It can be said that the consequences of not obeying are generally serious, including reports of threats against the family of the approached recruits, severe bodily harm and killings.
+Although the Taliban has an internal policy of not recruiting children,

-&lt;sup>11 LandInfo, 'Report Afghanistan: Recruitment to Taliban', 29 June 2017, url.
+11 LandInfo, 'Report Afghanistan: Recruitment to Taliban', 29 June 2017, url.

-&lt;sup>12 Giustozzi, A., 'The Military Cohesion of the Taliban', 14 July 2017, url.
+12 Giustozzi, A., 'The Military Cohesion of the Taliban', 14 July 2017, url.

-&lt;sup>13 EASO, 'Afghanistan.
+13 EASO, 'Afghanistan.
 Individuals targeted by armed actors...', (page 60), December 2017, url.